GabrieleGiuseppini/Floating-Sandbox/README.md

 <img src="https://i.imgur.com/c8fTsgY.png">

+The game is really a generic physics simulator that can be used to simulate just about any 2D floating rigid body under stress.

 As of now the simulator implements the following aspects of physics:
 - Classical mechanics - Hookean laws for springs, impacts with ocean floor
 - Thermodynamics - heat transfer, dissipation, combustion